PLMUN-CITCS/2025-OBJPROG-WK02S01E03/README.md

    **Step-by-Step Instructions:**

-   1. Class and Main Method
+   1. Import the Scanner Class
-      - Create a file named `VariablesAndCaseSensitivity`.java.
+      - Create a file named `InputOutputDemo.java`.
-      - Define the class `VariablesAndCaseSensitivity`.
-      - Inside the class, define the `main` method.
-This is where your program starts running.
+      - At the very top of your file (before the class declaration), import the `Scanner` class.
+This allows you to get input from the user.
       ```Java
+      import java.util.Scanner;
+      ```

+   2. Class and Main Method
+      - Create the class `InputOutputDemo` and its `main` method.
+      ```Java
-      public class VariablesAndCaseSensitivity {
+      public class InputOutputDemo {
           public static void main(String[] args) {

           }
       }
       ```

-   2. Declare an Integer Variable
-      - Inside the `main` method, declare an integer variable named `studentAge` and initialize it with a whole number (e.g., 15).
+   3. Create a Scanner Object
+      - Inside the main method, create a Scanner object.
+This object will be used to read user input from the console.
       ```Java
-      int studentAge = 15;
+      Scanner input = new Scanner(System.in);
       ```

-   3. Declare a Double Variable
-      - Below the `studentAge` declaration, declare a double variable named `itemPrice` and initialize it with a decimal number (e.g., 29.99).
+   4. Prompt for and Input an Integer
+      - Use `System.out.print()` to display a message prompting the user to enter an integer.  `print` keeps the cursor on the same line.
       ```Java
-      double itemPrice = 29.99;
+      System.out.print("Enter an integer: ");
       ```

-   4. Declare a String Variable
-      - Below the `itemPrice` declaration, declare a String variable named `studentName` and initialize it with a name (e.g., "Alice").
-Remember that Strings are enclosed in double quotes.
+      - Use the `nextInt()` method of the `Scanner` object to read the integer entered by the user and store it in an integer variable named `userInt`.
       ```Java
-      String studentName = "Alice";
+      int userInt = input.nextInt();
       ```

-   5. Demonstrate Case Sensitivity (Variable 1)
-      - Declare an integer variable named `counter` and initialize it with a number (e.g., 10).
+   5. Prompt for and Input a Double
+      - Use `System.out.print()` to prompt the user to enter a decimal number (a double).
       ```Java
-      int counter = 10;
+      System.out.print("Enter a decimal number: ");
       ```

-   6. Demonstrate Case Sensitivity (Variable 2)
-      - Declare another integer variable named `Counter` (notice the capital 'C').
-Initialize it with a different number (e.g., 20).
+      - Use the `nextDouble()` method of the `Scanner` object to read the double and store it in a double variable named `userDouble`.
       ```Java
-      int Counter = 20;
+      double userDouble = input.nextDouble();
       ```

-   7. Output the Values (Age)
-      - Use `System.out.println()` to display the value of the `studentAge` variable along with a descriptive label (e.g., "Student Age: ").
+   6. Consume Newline and Prompt for a String
+      - After reading a number (integer or double), there's often a leftover newline character in the input buffer.
+This can cause issues when reading a string next.
+So, `add input.nextLine();` to consume this leftover newline.
       ```Java
-      System.out.println("Student Age: " + studentAge);
+      input.nextLine(); // Consume newline
       ```

-   8. Output the Values (Price)
-      - Use `System.out.println()` to display the value of the `itemPrice` variable with a label (e.g., "Item Price: $").
+      - Use `System.out.print()` to prompt the user to enter a word or sentence (a string).
       ```Java
-      System.out.println("Item Price: $" + itemPrice);
+      System.out.print("Enter a word or sentence: ");
       ```

-   9. Output the Values (Name)
-      - Use `System.out.println()` to display the value of the `studentName` variable with a label (e.g., "Student Name: ").
+      - Use the `nextLine()` method of the `Scanner` object to read the entire line of text (including spaces) entered by the user and store it in a String variable named `userString`.
       ```Java
-      System.out.println("Student Name: " + studentName);
+      String userString = input.nextLine();
       ```

-   10. Output Case Sensitivity Variables
+   7. Output with Formatting (Integer)
-      - Use `System.out.println()` to display the value of both `counter` and `Counter` variables, each with its own label.
-This will demonstrate that Java treats them as two distinct variables.
+      - Use `System.out.printf()` to display the value of `userInt` with a formatted label.
+Use `%d` as the format specifier for integers. `%n` adds a newline.
       ```Java
-      System.out.println("Counter: " + counter);
-      System.out.println("Counter (Different Case): " + Counter);
+      System.out.printf("Your integer: %d%n", userInt);
       ```

+   8. Output with Formatting (Double)
+      - Use `System.out.printf()` to display the value of userDouble.
+Use `%.2f` to format the double to two decimal places.
+      ```Java
+      System.out.printf("Your decimal number: %.2f%n", userDouble);
+      ```

+   9. Output with Formatting (String)
+      - Use `System.out.printf()` to display the value of userString.
+Use `%s` as the format specifier for strings.
+      ```Java
+      SSystem.out.printf("Your string: %s%n", userString);
+      ```

+   10. Close the Scanner
+      - It's good practice to close the `Scanner` object when you're finished with it to release system resources.
+      ```Java
+      input.close();
+      ```

    11. Compile and Run
-      - Save the file as `VariablesAndCaseSensitivity.java`.
+      - Save the file as `InputOutputDemo.java`.
-      - Compile the code using `javac VariablesAndCaseSensitivity.java` in your terminal or command prompt.
+      - Compile: `javac InputOutputDemo.java`
-      - Run the compiled code using `java VariablesAndCaseSensitivity`.
+      - Run: `java InputOutputDemo`

 ### **Step 4: Push Changes to GitHub**
 Once you've completed your changes, follow these steps to upload your work to your GitHub repository.